StartBlogWebsite maintenanceWhat fonts are used for headings and text on our site?

 Recognise and identify fonts and further analyses on the structure and design of websites

-"That looks nice though, I wonder what kind of font that is?
+"That looks nice, I wonder what font that is?
 And what colour?"
-On the web, as in the garden, it is always stimulating and interesting to look at the results of other creators' efforts.
-Conveniently, with a contemporary browser, the curious web gardener is given all the tools to uncover the styling secrets of his favourite internet sites.
+On the web, as in the garden, it is always stimulating and interesting to look at the results of other creators' endeavours.
+Conveniently, a modern browser gives the curious web gardener all the tools he needs to uncover the styling secrets of his favourite Internet sites.
 With the key combination

 [Shift] + [Ctrl] + i